Cheddar Man: Phenotype

 Nuclear DNA was extracted from the petrous part of the temporal bone by a team from the Natural History Museum in 2018.
-While the relevant genetic markers on the Cheddar Man genome have low sequencing coverage, limiting the accuracy of the predictions, they suggest (based on their associations in modern populations whose phenotypes are known) that he most likely had intermediate (blue-green) eye colour, dark brown or black curly or wavy hair, and dark or dark-to-black skin, with no derived allele for lactase persistence.
-These features are typical of the Western European population of the time, now known as Western Hunter-Gatherers, another example being Loschbour man discovered in Luxembourg.
+While the relevant genetic markers on the Cheddar Man genome have low sequencing coverage, limiting the accuracy of the predictions, they suggest (based on their associations in modern populations whose phenotypes are known) that he most likely had intermediate (blue-green) eye colour, dark brown or black hair, and dark or dark-to-black skin, with no derived allele for lactase persistence.
+These features are typical of the Western European population of the time, now known as Western Hunter-Gatherers.
+Farming populations outside the Tropics became lighter-skinned over time because they do not get enough vitamin D from their diet, and lighter skin—with less melanin—allows more UV light to penetrate the skin, increasing vitamin D production in low-sunlight environments.
+Hunter-gatherers retained their dark skin because they got enough vitamin D from foods such as oily fish.

 This population forms about 10%, on average, of the ancestry of Britons without a recent family history of immigration.
 Brown eyes, lactose tolerance, and light skin are common in the modern population of the area.
-These genes came from later immigration, most of it ultimately from two major waves, the first of Neolithic farmers from the Near East, another of Bronze Age pastoralists, most likely speakers of Indo-European languages, from the Pontic steppe.
+These genes came from later immigration, most of it ultimately from two major waves, the first of Neolithic farmers from Anatolia (Early European farmers), another of Bronze Age pastoralists (Western Steppe Herders), most likely speakers of Indo-European languages, from the Pontic steppe.

 Ancestry

-About 85% of his ancestry can be modelled as coming from the ~14,000–7,000-year-old Villabruna genetic cluster, and only c.
+About 85% of his ancestry can be modelled as coming from the c.
+14,000–7,000-year-old Villabruna genetic cluster, and only c.
 15% from the Goyet Q2 cave cluster whose genes are found in association with the Late Upper Palaeolithic Magdalenian culture.
 He is not closely related to the earlier Magdalenian individuals found in the same cave, whose ancestry is entirely from the Goyet cluster.
-The genomes of all British Mesolithic individuals sequenced to date other than Cheddar Man can be modelled as only Villabruna-related (WHG) ancestry, without additional Goyet-related admixture.
+The genomes of all British Mesolithic individuals sequenced to date, other than Cheddar Man, can be modelled as only Villabruna-related (WHG) ancestry, without additional Goyet-related admixture.

+The results of the Natural History Museum study gave evidence that Cheddar Man's ancestry, and the wave of anatomically modern humans he was part of, originated in the Middle East.
+This suggests that his ancestors would have left Africa, moved into the Middle East and later headed west into Europe, before eventually traversing Doggerland, a land bridge which connected Britain to continental Europe.
+It is estimated that 10% of the genomes of modern white British people comes from this population of anatomically modern humans.

+British Mesolithic hunter gatherers like Cheddar Man contribute negligibly to the ancestry of modern British people, due to later migrations like those of Neolithic farmers and the Bell Beaker culture effectively completely replacing the previous inhabitants of Britain, with the WHG/Villabruna ancestry in modern British people instead deriving from continental hunter gatherers.